Flow-State1/flowstate/README.md

   - After the installation run the command: yarn (Alternatively npm install)

 Run the application:
-  - Run the command: yarn run dev
+  - Run the command: yarn run dev(Alternatively npm run dev)

 Saving changes to repository from newly created branch (follow these steps if you are working on a newly created branch and you havent followed them / to publish branch):